dotnet/dotnet-monitor/documentation/api/trace-get.md

 | `metricsIntervalSeconds` | query | false | int | The interval (in seconds) at which metrics are collected.
 Only applicable for the `Metrics` profile.
 Default is `1`.
 Min is `1`.
 Max is `2147483647`. |
 | `egressProvider` | query | false | string | If specified, uses the named egress provider for egressing the collected trace.
 When not specified, the trace is written to the HTTP response stream.
 See [Egress Providers](../egress.md) for more details. |

+> **NOTE:** When setting `durationSeconds` to `-1` (indefinite duration), there is currently no way to terminate the trace operation that preserves the `.nettrace` file in an accessible format.
+This also applies when prematurely terminating a trace operation that uses a finite value for `durationSeconds`.

 See [ProcessIdentifier](definitions.md#ProcessIdentifier) for more details about the `pid`, `uid`, and `name` parameters.

 If none of `pid`, `uid`, or `name` are specified, a trace of the [default process](defaultprocess.md) will be captured.
 Attempting to capture a trace of the default process when the default process cannot be resolved will fail.